Skip to main content

 On the left side of your project menu click on the “events tab”.
 This will reveal any already scheduled events for your project.
 To view any previously scheduled events, simply click the drop-down menu at the top of the column and check the “completed” box.

-To add a new sampling event, Click the “Add Event” icon at the bottom of the list to create a new sampling work scope.
+To add a new sampling event, Click the “Add Event” icon at the top of the list to create a new sampling work scope.

 This will bring up a window for you to create a new sampling event.
 First you will select the media type for this sampling event.
 Please note: each type of media to be sampled will have to be set up as its own separate sampling event.
 Multi-media sampling events cannot be created.
 Each media must be created as a separate event, but can be created to occur on the same day if needed.

 Next you can give your sampling event a name.
-For instance, you can call it “First Quarter 2024” or “Fall 2024”, the title of the event will be populated on the mobile application along with the Project Name and date for easy recognition.
+For instance, you can call it “First Quarter 2025” or “Fall 2025”, the title of the event will be populated on the mobile application along with the Project Name and date for easy recognition.
 Next you will select a target date for your sampling event.
 You can type in the date desired, or simply click the calendar icon and select your date from the pop-up calendar.
+For Waste Water or Drinking Water, you would select a specific time as well.
 Then click the create button, and your sampling event will be created.

 Each selected test will now appear as a new column in the sample location box.
 To select the test to be performed at a particular sampling location, simply check the appropriate box under the analytical parameter.
 If you want to “select all” or “unselect all”, simply check or uncheck the small box at the top of the column.